Prince William Shares That Princess Charlotte Loves Unicorns

 According to her father, Prince William, Princess Charlotte has a new obsession, and that is unicorns.
-The four-year-old, who just started big girl school with her brother, Prince George is truly the breakout personality when it comes to the newest generation of royals, and she seems quite content to walk to the beat of her own drummer.
+The 4-year-old, who just started big girl school with her brother, Prince George, is truly the breakout personality when it comes to the newest generation of royals, and she seems quite content to walk to the beat of her own drummer.

-According to Vanity Fair, the savvy little princess, who is rumored to be the real “boss” behind the family Cambridge, has figured out how to get the attention of the media with a smile, a wave or just by sticking out her tongue.
+According to Vanity Fair, the savvy little princess, who is rumored to be the real “boss” of the Cambridge family, has figured out how to get the attention of the media with a smile, a wave or just by sticking out her tongue.

-Over the last few months, Princess Charlotte has been spotted with various unicorn accessories, including a cute purse, and Prince William confirmed to a group of school children that her latest obsession is indeed unicorns.
+Over the last few months, Princess Charlotte has been spotted with various unicorn accessories, including a cute purse, and Prince William confirmed to a group of school children that her latest obsession is unicorns.

 For Emergency Services Day in Britain, Prince William, who was once a military pilot, went to Harcombe House, where the Firefighter’s Charity is located in Devon.
 The prince dropped in on some children in an art therapy session and spotted a unicorn made out of pom-pom balls, and shared Princess Charlotte’s affection for the mythical creatures.